Name and contact of the person responsible according to Article 4 para. 7 DSGVO

 - the accuracy of the personal data is disputed by the data subject for a period which enables the data controller to verify the accuracy of the personal data,

 - the processing is unlawful and the data subject refuses to delete the personal data and instead requests that the use of the personal data be restricted;

-- the data controller no longer needs the personal data for the purposes of the processing, but the data subject needs them for the assertion, exercise or defence of legal claims, or
+- the data controller no longer needs the personal data for the purposes of the processing, but the data subject needs them for the assertion, exercise or defense of legal claims, or

 Where processing has been restricted in accordance with the conditions set out above, such personal data shall only be processed – apart from being stored – with the consent of the data subject or for the purpose of asserting, exercising or defending rights or protecting the rights of another natural or legal person or on grounds of an important public interest of the Union or a Member State.

 In order to exercise the right to restrict processing, the data subject may contact us at any time using the contact details provided above.

 You have the right to receive the personal data concerning you that you have provided to us in a structured, current and machine-readable format, and you have the right to transmit this data to another responsible person without interference by the responsible person to whom the personal data was provided, provided that:

 - processing is based on consent pursuant to Article 6(1)(a) or Article 9(2)(a) or on a contract pursuant to Article 6(1)(b) DSGVO; and